 Cyanotic heart disease

-Cyanotic heart disease is a heart defect, present at birth (congenital), that results in low blood oxygen levels.
-There may be more than one defect.
+Cyanotic heart disease refers to a group of many different heart defects that are present at birth (congenital) that result in a low blood oxygen level.

 Right-to-left cardiac shunt; Right-to-left circulatory shunt